Richard Burton, Elizabeth Taylor and Puerto Vallarta, a famous love story

 Decoration tiles on Richard Burton's ex-house

-The house owned by Burton across the street is also being “remodeled”, little is left other than the bridge that is also neglected, the little pink paint still left peeling off in large chunks, the crumbling “Casa Kimblerly” sign and some tiles mentioning the house of the stars barely hanging on.
+The house owned by Burton across the street is also being “remodeled”, little is left other than the bridge that is also quite neglected, the little pink paint still left peeling off in large chunks, the crumbling “Casa Kimberley” sign and some tiles mentioning the house of the stars barely hanging on.

 Casa Kimberley sign

-If you visit the Cuale River Island you’ll find a sculpture that honors John Huston, the director, it was requested by Humberto Esparza, owner of Le Bistro restaurant, friend of the director, and was sculpted by artist Carlos Ramírez, with Huston on the director seat.
+If you visit the Cuale River Island you’ll find a sculpture that honors John Huston, the director, it was requested by Humberto Esparza, owner of Le Bistro restaurant, friend of the director, and was sculpted by artist Carlos Ramírez, with Huston on a director seat.

-Due to Taylor and Burton's romance and their shared love of the town, Puerto Vallarta started to appear in the media (when the actors and director got along well and no scandals around the movie itself arose) and became a well known place, it’s also mentioned and shown a lot during the movie itself.
+Thanks to the Taylor and Burton romance (Le Scandale as Burton called it) and their shared love of the town, PV started to appear in the media (when the actors and director got along well and no scandals around the movie itself arose) and became a well known place, it’s also mentioned and shown a lot during the movie itself.

 Elizabeth Taylor, Richard Burton and Ava Gardner

-What's left of the houses can be found by climbing some steep cobblestone side streets, in what is known as Gringo Gulch and you can easily spot it by its "pink" bridge communicating both sides of the street and a crumbling plaque with the house’s name.
+What's left of the houses can be found by climbing some steep cobblestone side streets, in what is known as Gringo Gulch and you can easily spot them by the "pink" bridge communicating both sides of the street and a crumbling plaque with the house’s name.

 Liz Taylor lived in Casa Kimberley with her personal rooms on the top floor; Richard Burton lived in the house across the street and built the bridge (Lover’s Arch) linking over to his lover’s home, so he wouldn’t have to cross the street to get there.
-It was based on "The Bridge of Sighs" that you'll find the Italian city of Venice.
-Considering their fights, which they very much enjoyed (as can be seen in a 60 Minutes interview linked at the end of the article), the bridge was also called the “Reconciliation Bridge”.
+It is said to be inspired by "The Bridge of Sighs" that you'll find the Italian city of Venice, but upon review we can see it actually resembles "Ponte della Paglia", not the former.

-Their love ended in marriage, Richard and Elizabeth got married in Montreal, Canada on March 15, 1964.
+Their love affair ended in marriage, Richard and Elizabeth got married in Montreal, Canada on March 15, 1964.
 They divorced after 10 years, remarried on October 10, 1975, but divorced a little under a year later.

 Downtown Puerto Vallarta 2012

 Many people find Puerto Vallarta magical, that it shares the mysteries that are the foundation of the Mexican soul, attracting both artists and intellectuals from around the world, just as it did by itself during 1950’s.
-This attraction, this love, people end up feeling for Puerto Vallarta is perfectly symbolized in the love story between Elizabeth Taylor and Richard Burton, something Puerto Vallarta should always be thankful for, and a indelible reason why the city must make it an important part of its present and future.
+This attraction, this love, that people end up feeling for Puerto Vallarta is perfectly symbolized in the love story between Elizabeth Taylor and Richard Burton, something Puerto Vallarta should always be thankful for, and a indelible reason why the city must make it an important part of its present and future.

-Author: Mogens Gallardo
+Author: M. A. Gallardo